TRSlimShaney/ZPLSharp/README.md

 # ZPLSharp
-A wrapper for the ZPL Language, enabling the direct interaction between .NET and ZPL.
+A wrapper for the ZPL Language, enabling a direct interaction between .NET and ZPL.

 ## License
 ZPL Sharp is free for evaluative or non-commercial use.
 Reverse engineering is prohibited.